Thailand

 5. Health and Lifespan

-The Korat is one of the longest-lived domestic cat breeds, with many individuals reaching 18 to 20 years of age.
+The Korat is a long-lived domestic cat breed, with many individuals reaching 18 to 20 years of age.
 The closed gene pool, while limiting in terms of genetic diversity, has also meant that health trends within the breed are well-documented.

 Gangliosidosis